Axs7941/Socket_Programming/README.txt

 where [server_IP_address] is the IP address of the server, [server_port] is the port number on which the server is listening, and [file_name] is the name of the file to be requested from the server and client shows server details.

+Thread count confirms the multi threading and number of clients attached.

+File already has the static files which I used to fetch via browser and terminal.

+Requirements

+IDE-Visual Studio Code
+OS- MacOS Ventura
+Language- Python 3x or higher
+Imports- threading, os, sys, time